Last update, March 24, 2015

 - The most important parts of conducting an LOA is the conversation that it engenders among faculty.
 It is very important that all faculty within a department be involved in the process from start to finish.
 The decisions as to which learning objective will be assessed, what course(s) will be involved, how the assessment will proceed, etc. should be the result of a process in which all of the department's faculty participate.
 Similarly, it is essential that the results of the assessment be shared with and discussed among all of the faculty in the department.
 In this way, everyone learns from the assessment, and those faculty teaching courses that build on the objective being assessed gain a better understanding of student preparation in that area.

-The faculty member(s) responsible for that year's LOA are to submit the final report on the assessment using this form which is to be submitted electronically to the Associate Dean responsible for their division.
+The faculty member(s) responsible for that semester's LOA are to submit the final report on the assessment using this form which is to be submitted electronically to the Associate Dean responsible for their division.
 The Associate Dean will then share the results with the Dean, the CA&S Planning and Assessment Committee and the SJU Office of Planning.
 Feedback to departments about the assessment may come from any of these offices or committees.